Ahmed0427/mylang/README.md

 │   ├── Tokenizer.java     # Converts text into tokens
 │   ├── Parser.java        # Converts tokens into AST
-│   ├── Scope/             # Variables Map and the Parent Scope │   ├── ExprNode/          # defines evaluate function that every Expr must implements │   ├── ExprStmt/          # defines evaluate function that every Stmt must implements │   ├── *Node/             # AST nodes that implements ExprNode │   ├── *Stmt/             # AST nodes that implements StmtNode │   └── ...
+│   ├── Scope/             # Variables Map and the Parent Scope │   ├── ExprNode/          # An interface defines evaluate function it is for *Node │   ├── StmtNode/          # An interface defines evaluate function it is for *Stmt │   ├── *Node/             # AST nodes that implements ExprNode │   ├── *Stmt/             # AST nodes that implements StmtNode │   └── ...